Answers to Common Questions

 To purchase a firearm from a licensed dealer, you must meet certain criteria.

-For handguns, receivers, and NFA items you must be 21 years of age, pass a Federal background check, and have a CURRENT State ID.
+For handguns, receivers, and frames items you must be 21 years of age, pass a Federal background check, and have a CURRENT State ID.

 What about military members?